Motherland (British TV series)

 Motherland is a British sitcom set in West London, which explores the trials of middle-class motherhood.
-A pilot episode, written by Graham Linehan, Sharon Horgan, Helen Serafinowicz and Holly Walsh was first broadcast on BBC Two on 6 September 2016 as part of its "Sitcom Season".
+A pilot episode, written by Sharon Horgan, Graham Linehan, Helen Serafinowicz and Holly Walsh, was first broadcast on BBC Two on 6 September 2016 as part of its "Sitcom Season".
 The BBC subsequently ordered a full series of six episodes, the first of which aired on 7 November 2017.

 The second series was released on BBC iPlayer on 7 October 2019.
 The third series began transmission on BBC2 on 10 May 2021, with all five episodes being released on BBC iPlayer the same day.
 In the United States, the show is broadcast on Sundance TV.
 The series won a British Academy Television Award for Best Scripted Comedy in 2022.
 A second Christmas special aired on 23 December 2022 on BBC One.

 A spin-off was announced in May 2024 titled Amandaland, centring around Amanda (Lucy Punch) with Philippa Dunne and Joanna Lumley reprising their roles of Anne and Amanda's mother Felicity respectively.

 Synopsis

-When her mother abruptly decides to stop taking care of her children, working mother Julia Johnstone is forced to take a much more active role in their lives and education.
+When working mother Julia Johnstone's mother abruptly decides to stop taking care of her grandchildren, Julia is forced to take a much more active role in their lives and education.
 She becomes friends with working-class Liz and stay-at-home dad Kevin Brady, and finds herself interacting with the local mother group, including their shallow and acerbic leader, Amanda.
 Julia is constantly overwhelmed by aspects of parenthood, and receives no support from her perpetually absent husband Paul.
 Working at a PR firm at the start of the series, Julia eventually quits and starts her own PR business.